-Lamb Chop’s latest achievement is edging out 10,000 rescues to win People Magazine’s 3rd annual World’s Cutest Rescue Dog Contest, which – in addition to bragging rights — comes with a year’s worth of Pedigree-brand dog food.
-But Lamb Chop didn’t sign up for the dog food.
-This brave survivor is using her platform to educate others about the brutal reality of puppy mill operations, which continue to supply pet stores around the country.
+Lamb Chop’s latest achievement is edging out 10,000 rescues to win People Magazine’s 3rd annual World’s Cutest Rescue Dog Contest.
+Now this brave survivor is using her platform to educate others about the brutal reality of puppy mill operations, which continue to supply pet stores around the country.

 ″We always say that in order for puppy mills to close, the public needs to stop funding them through their purchases,″ said Christin, whose rescued dog has partnered with Bailing Out Benji, an advocacy group that seeks to expose puppy mills, craft animal-friendly legislation, and steer people towards animal adoption. ″Lamb Chop is a supercute face to an ugly industry,″ she said.